JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 ## References

 1. Whitehead, A.N.
-"Process and Reality."
+“Process and Reality.”
-2. Davies, Paul, "The Mind of God."
+2. Davies, Paul, “The Mind of God.”
 3. Hartshorne was an associate of Whitehead.

 # What do the Urantia Papers say about mind?